Taliban violently disperse rare protest days after takeover | Politics

 The Taliban, meanwhile, pressed ahead with their efforts to form an “inclusive, Islamic government.”
 They have been holding talks with former President Hamid Karzai and Abdullah Abdullah, a senior official in the ousted government.
 Mohammad Yusof Saha, a spokesman for Karzai, said preliminary meetings with Taliban officials would facilitate eventual negotiations with Mullah Abdul Ghani Baradar, the top Taliban political leader, who returned to the country this week.

-In Kabul, groups of Taliban fighters carrying long guns patrolled a well-to-do neighbourhood that is home to many embassies as well as mansions of the Afghan elite.
+In Kabul, groups of Taliban fighters carrying long guns patrolled a well-to-do neighborhood that is home to many embassies as well as mansions of the Afghan elite.

 The Taliban have promised to maintain security, but residents say groups of armed men have been going door to door inquiring about Afghans who worked with the Americans or the deposed government.
 It's unclear if the gunmen are Taliban or criminals posing as militants.